 First time in a foreign country can prove quite challenging for most people.
 If you plan to stay for a while, you need to consider many factors – employment, a place to stay, social life, etc.

-Vanvisa, or just Visa, is a traveler.
-She is from Thailand, however she loves to travel and meet new people, so you can easily say she is a citizen of the world.
+Vanvisa, or just Visa, is a traveller.
+She is from Thailand, however, she loves to travel and meet new people, so you can easily say she is a citizen of the world.
 Back in 2005 she went to Australia to take a study course and travel for a while.
-Visa was more than kind to share her experience in Australia , with me and all of you, by answering a few of my questions.
+Visa was more than kind to share her experience in Australia, with me and all of you, by answering a few of my questions.